bernatferragut/FutureWeb-blog/_posts/17-03-18-FW-Intro to Blockchain-Part 1.md

 }
 ```

-> 4. We test the chain creating a new Blockchain and trying to hack it
+> 4. We test the chain creating a new Blockchain and try to hack it

 ```javascript
 let bernieCoin = new BlockChain();